Which is the best movie streaming box for under £100? Roku Streaming Stick vs Apple TV vs Chromecast and more

 What is it?

-However, it's one that will intrigued customers as the box seems to have taken the best bits from its rivals and created a genuine contender.
 It's built on an Android base, much like Amazon's tablets and Fire OS, and similarly adds a personal touch to the operating system.
 The box is powered by a quad-core processor and 2GB of RAM, plus has some interesting features including a microphone in the remote control to allow for voice operated search.

 The gaming aspect is an interesting one.
 Many have tried to enter the microconsole sphere of late and have, mostly, failed.
 However, as this is not the Fire TV's primary use, it offers a bonus that few others can match - Roku 3 has some games, but not many, and the Xtreamer Multi-Console is more for tech-heads than families.